 Your Rights As to Your Personal Data

 We operate in compliance with the Children’s Online Privacy Protection Act (“COPPA”), governed by the US Federal Trade Commission (“FTC”).
-We do not collect, use or disclose information from children under the age of 13 online without a statement of permission from a parent or guardian.
+We do not collect, use or disclose information from children under the age of 13 online without a statement of permission from a parent or guardian in the manner required by law.
+We also do not “sell” (as defined in CCPA) personal information of persons under 16 without affirmative authorization.
 For more information on COPPA, please visit http://www.ftc.gov/ogc/coppa1.htm.

 Compliance and Enforcement